Pennsylvania State Immigration Laws

 Education Checks

-Throughout the country, voting rights is a major topic.
-There is not a state-mandated voter identification requirement, however if you are voting for the first time in your election district, you will required to show ID.
+Throughout the country, voting rights are a major topic.
+There is no state-mandated voter identification rule.
+But if you are voting for the first time in your election district, you will have to show ID.

 Housing Ordinances and Immigration

-The city of Hazelton attempted to levy fines against landlords who knowingly rent housing to illegal aliens.
-In 2014, a federal court struck down the ordinance and the Supreme Court refused to hear the case.
+Hazelton attempted to levy fines against landlords who knowingly rent housing to undocumented people.
+In 2014, a federal court struck down the ordinance, and the Supreme Court refused to hear the case.

 Pennsylvania State Immigration Laws: Related Resources

-- Know Your Rights - Guide to protecting yourself and your family during immigration raids (PDF, CASA of Maryland and other organizations).
+• Know Your Rights — Guide to protecting yourself and your family during immigration raids

 Protect Your Rights as an Immigrant in Pennsylvania: Meet with an Attorney

 Immigration question in Scranton?
 Wanting a green card in Philadelphia?
-You'll have to follow federal immigration laws first and foremost, but state laws may impact your situation.
-No matter where your immigration question arises in Pennsylvania, FindLaw can help you locate a skilled immigration lawyer who will be able to explain the laws and how they might apply to your situation.
+You'll have to follow federal immigration laws first, but state laws may affect your situation.
+Visit FindLaw's directory of attorneys to find a skilled immigration lawyer.
+These attorneys can explain the laws and how they might apply to your situation.